-Discharge to an existing network from a primary system shall be at a rate (litres per second) no greater than would have occurred for the undeveloped catchment during a 60 minute 5 year storm.
+Discharge to be at a rate no greater than would have occurred for the underdeveloped catchment during a 60 minutes 5 year storm with no initial infiltration unless greater capacity in the downstream stormwater network can be proven through modelling or first principle hydraulic calculations.
 The designer shall undertake the necessary design and prepare design drawings compatible with the TA's design and performance parameters.
 Designers shall ensure the following aspects have been considered and where appropriate included in the design: